debops/debops/docs/ansible/roles/debops.libvirtd_qemu/getting-started.rst

 The ``debops.libvirtd_qemu`` role manages the libvirtd QEMU-related configuration.
-It can be used as standalone, however the role is intentionally very limited and relies on the debops.libvirtd_ Ansible role to do most of the work related to package installation and environment setup.
+It can be used as standalone, however the role is intentionally very limited and relies on the :ref:`debops.libvirtd` to do most of the work related to package installation and environment setup.
 You are strongly advised to use the roles and their playbooks together.